bernardopacheco/bernardopacheco.github.io/_posts/2015-01-03-how-i-made-my-blog-with-github-jekyll-and-material-design.markdown

 Every day we learn new technologies, we know more about what we thought we knew everything and we solve problems.
 But most of the time, this knowledge is not passed forward, sometimes it only arrives to our coworkers.
 Thinking about it, I decided (finally) to create my blog.
-I decided not to use a ready blog, but to build one from scratch to learn something.
+I decided not to use a out of the box blog, but to build one from scratch to learn something.
 This post talks about this experience and this blog where you are is the result.